Innovative-ang/GarbageClassifierApp/Week1_Submission/README.md

 # Week 1 Submission-

-This folder contains the training notebook and model file using EfficientNet.
+This folder contains the model file using EfficientNet.

 ## For Dataset